Embedding calculus and smooth structures: Formally smooth manifolds

 There is a canonical simplicial forgetful functor from $\MMet$ to $\VVec$.

 \begin{proposition} The forgetful functor $\MMet\to \VVec$ is essentially surjective and induces weak equivalences on mapping spaces. \end{proposition}

 \begin{proof} The first claim follows from the fact that every numerable vector bundle admits a Riemannian metric.
-For the second claim, it suffices by Lemmas \ref{lem:bundle fibration} and \ref{lem:bundle fibration met} to show that the maps induced on point-set fibers in the commuting diagram
+For the second claim, it suffices by Lemmas \ref{lem:bundle fibration} and \ref{lem:bundle fibration met} to show that the maps induced on point-set fibres in the commuting diagram

 are weak equivalences.
-By the same results, we may identify the lefthand fiber over $f$ with the singular simplicial set of the space of sections of the associated bundle of non-compact Stiefel manifolds, whose fibers are general linear groups (resp. righthand, compact, orthogonal).
+By the same results, we may identify the lefthand fibre over $f$ with the singular simplicial set of the space of sections of the associated bundle of non-compact Stiefel manifolds, whose fibres are general linear groups (resp.\~righthand, compact, orthogonal).
 The conclusion then follows as the inclusion of the orthogonal group into the general linear group is a homotopy equivalence. \end{proof}